Polyakov--Nambu--Jona-Lasinio model in finite volumes: Conclusion

 To conclude, we have studied the volume dependence of the free energy density of 2+1 flavor strongly interacting matter in terms of various second and fourth order fluctuations of the conserved charges, as well as the quark number density at finite temperature and chemical potentials.
 We observed volume scaling violations at two levels.
 Firstly the free energy density is itself volume dependent for $R < 5 fm$ within a certain range of $T$ and $\mu_q$, as given by the behavior of the susceptibilities.
 Secondly the ratio of these derivatives themselves show violation of volume scaling in a small window of $T$ and $\mu_q$ all along the transition region in the $T-\mu_q$ phase diagram.
-The upper limit of the lateral size with violation of volume scaling is found to be less than $5 fm$.
-Further investigation in this direction is required with the computation of higher order moments that we wish to carry out in future.
+The addition of one more flavor in our treatment did not change any qualitative features of the quark number fluctuations compared to the the 2 flavor system~\cite{Bhattacharyya2}, though the quantitative results are significantly different.
+The 2nd order strangeness susceptibility has a substantial contribution to the quark number fluctuation.
+On the other hand the 4th order strangeness susceptibility has a sub-dominant contibution to the corresponding quark number susceptibility.
+As a result the volume scaling violation in the ratio of 4th order to 2nd order quark number fluctuations is somewhat smaller in 2+1 flavor system compared to the 2 flavor system.
+However a cleaner signal of volume scaling violation is now observed in the ratios of strangeness susceptibilities themselves, which is sustained in a much wider range of temperatures.
+We have also been able to extract various charge correlations.
+The ratios of these correlations with the 2nd order fluctuations violate volume scaling only for very small system sizes.
+We have further extended our studies to non-zero chemical potentials.
+An interesting feature observed is that the first order phase transition nature is itself manifestly dependent on the system size, as can be seen from the quark number to quark susceptibility ratios.
+For very small systems the first order phase boundary is completely washed out.
+Further investigation in these directions are required with the computation of higher order moments that we wish to carry out in future.